jnn09/group4_delivery_website/README.md

 pip install -r requirements.txt

-5. Run the app
+5. Run the app, in the terminal, run the command to debug

-flask run
+flask --app app --debug run

 Then open: